MManzicoder/cryptopairprices/README.md

 I've used an external crypto api that generates cryptocurrencies and its corresponding amount in USD and then use the given data to convert to a specified cryptocurrency.

+I've used this api to get the real time cryptocurrency data 👉 https://api.coinbase.com

 # Contribute